excellarateinc/voyage-api-dotnet/readme_docs/STANDARDS-CSHARP.md

 ## Strings

 #### Use the + operator to concatenate short strings
+> Why?
+TBD

 ```
 string displayName = nameList[n].LastName + ", " + nameList[n].FirstName;
 ```

 #### Use a StringBuilder when concatenating more than a few strings
+> Why?
 Strings are immutable, so whenever a string is combined within another string then a new string is created in memory.
 The prior two strings remain in memory until garbage collection occurs.
 If hundreds of concatonations occur in a loop, then hundreds of strings will be left orphaned and consuming memory until the next schedule memory garbage collection.
 StringBuilder was created to prevent many string objects from being orphaned when merging text many times over.

        ```
        var phrase = "my phrase";